So much so, You may be loyal to the traditional methods but this time, open your mind to a new type of marketing: social media marketing.

 Most social media marketers commit the sin of posting irregularly.
 They typically don’t have a posting plan.
 As such, the profiles run dry for days, weeks or worst, months.

-Followers will lose the interest in checking the profiles since they cannot expect when to hear from you.
+Followers will lose interest in checking the profiles since they cannot expect when to hear from you.

 Solution: Create a content calendar and post engaging and informative contents